Falk College Office of Research Development

 Falk College faculty members engage in a wide variety of research activities that improve the health and wellbeing of individuals, families, and the community, locally, nationally, and globally.
 Their fields of expertise include exercise science, food studies, human development and family science, marriage and family therapy, nutrition, public health, social work, sport analytics and sport management.

 Funds from federal and state grants/contracts, foundations, the University, and Falk College support faculty research projects.
 Faculty members collaborate across all schools and colleges and contribute to research institutes, centers and working groups.
-While the College is diverse in its disciplinary fields and areas of research interest among its faculty, all are committed to studying change and potential for change across a broad array of human needs, aspirations, and institutions; that is, to the study of human dynamics in its widest sense.

 Recent Faculty Funded Research